MITSUISOKO_HOLDINGS

 Reference

-Click here for information on MITSUI-SOKO HOLDINGS' efforts to empower female employees.
+Click here for information on MITSUI-SOKO Group's efforts to empower female employees.

 Empowerment of Diverse Human Resources